AndyObtiva/glimmer/README.md

 #### Listing DSL Gems

-The following command lists available Glimmer [DSL Gems](#multi-dsl-support) created by the the Glimmer community and published on [rubygems.org](http://www.rubygems.org):
+The following command lists available Glimmer [DSL Gems](#multi-dsl-support) (prefixed with "glimmer-dsl-" by convention) created by the the Glimmer community and published on [rubygems.org](http://www.rubygems.org):

 ```
 glimmer list:dsl_gems[query]                                      # List Glimmer DSL gems available at rubygems.org (query is optional)